isomerpages/nlb-mobile-guide/_get-started-with/library-membership-and-mylibrary-username.md

 </p>
 <div class="new-accordion">
 <input type="checkbox" id="acc11">
-		<label for="acc11">Why do I need a myLibrary ID? </label>
+		<label for="acc11">Why do I need a myLibrary username? </label>
 		<div class="new-accordion-content">
-        <p>You need a myLibrary ID and password to sign in to our digital library services and use them anytime, anywhere.
-Simply sign in with a username and password.
-As long as you are an NLB member, you can register for a myLibrary ID.</p>
+        <p>You need a myLibrary username and password to sign in to our digital library services and use them anytime, anywhere. </p>
         </div>

 <input type="checkbox" id="acc12">
-        <label for="acc12">What can I do with a myLibrary ID? </label>
+        <label for="acc12">What can I do with a myLibrary username? </label>
         <div class="new-accordion-content">
-        <p>You need a myLibrary ID to enjoy these digital library services:</p>
+        <p>You need a myLibrary username to enjoy these digital library services:</p>
         <table style="border-collapse: collapse; width: 100%; height: 188px;" border="1">
         <tbody>
         <tr style="height: 17px;">